boson-project/functions/README.md

 };
 ```

-As you can see from this example, a Boson Function project may contain more than
+A Boson Function project may contain more than a single function.
+Howver, only the
-a single function.
-Only the exported function will be invoked.
+function exported from `index.js` will be invoked.

 ## Can I run my functions on OpenShift?
-The Boson Project is designed to work well both on OpenShift with the Serverless
+The Boson Project is designed to work both on OpenShift with the Serverless
-Operator installed, or vanilla Kubernetes with Knative.
+Operator installed, or Kubernetes with Knative.

-## How can I get started using Boson Functions?
-Boson Functions are still under active development.
-If you would like to try working
-with Boson, download our [`faas`](https://github.com/boson-project/faas) CLI.
-If you
+## Provisioning a Cluster
-don't already have an OpenShift instance with Serverless installed, or a Kubernetes
+If you don't already have an OpenShift instance with Serverless installed, or a
-cluster with Knative Serving and Eventing, you can follow our
+Kubernetes cluster with Knative Serving and Eventing, you can follow our
 [Getting Started with Kubernetes Guide](https://github.com/boson-project/faas/blob/develop/docs/getting_started_kubernetes.md) to provision a cluster for function deployment.
+Or follow our instructions for setting up a [kind cluster]('kind-setup.md') on
+your local system.

 ## Who is behind Boson Project?
 Boson Functions are a project from Red Hat.